 - The easiest way is to set up Time Machine — follow this article for a step-by-step guide.

 - The safest way is to transfer all your files and folders into an external hard drive.
 Don’t have one? check our list of the best external drives for MacBook.

 - You can also backup your data to the cloud, with the help of an online backup service like Google Drive, Microsoft OneDrive, etc.

-It’s not that the new owner might steal your music, but Apple has device limitations associated with your Apple ID — maximum of five computers and up to ten devices including iPads and iPhones.
+It’s not that the new owner might steal your music, but Apple has device limitations associated with your Apple ID — maximum of five computers and up to ten devices including iPads and iPhones on one Apple ID.
 Learn how to de-authorize via this official Apple guide.

 Meanwhile, if you used other Apple services like iCloud, iMessage, etc., it is recommended that you sign out of those on your old MacBook as well.
 For example, to sign out iCloud go to “System Preferences (System Settings on macOS Ventura and above)”, click “iCloud”, and click the “Sign Out” button on the bottom left corner.

 Step 4: Erase the hard drive completely

 Some Apple MacBooks are equipped with an HDD (Hard Disk Drive), and some with an SSD (Solid State Drive).
 Match your old Macbook’s configuration with the appropriate following solution.

 Step 5: Reinstall macOS

 Depending on the way you recycle your old MacBook, you may or may not need to reinstall the system.
-If you donate or give it away, the new owner who gets the machine would probably expect to use it immediately, thus it’s good etiquette to re-install the system.
+If you donate or give it away, the new owner who gets the machine would probably expect to use it immediately, thus it’s good etiquette to reinstall macos(factory reset).

-If you sell your old MacBook, it’s best not to reinstall it because the buyer may have a personal preference as to which version to install, or prefer to install himself/herself.
+If you sell your old MacBook, it’s best not to reinstall macos because the buyer may have a personal preference as to which version to install, or prefer to install himself/herself.
 It’s best to secure the buyer first before going forward.